When is corn in season?

 Corn is best eaten right after it is picked, as the sugars turn to starch after it is cut from the stalk.
-It’s worth seeking out fresh corn at a farmer’s market and eating it that day.
+In fact, after 3 days from harvest, 50% of the sugar is converted to a flavorless starch.
+So it’s worth seeking out fresh corn at a farmer’s market and eating it that day.

 Look for husks that are fresh and not dried out.
 Also if there is a nice big silk tassel at the top, it makes pulling the silk off the corn much easier.

 How to store: